imkheong/cka_training_130do/README.md

 - This Hub contains the Labs files needed for CKA training

+- Detail lab steps are in k-labs sub folders

+- Access to Kubernetes Cluster/Linux will be provided by Steven during Training Session

 ### WARNING
 | This is not a CKA EXAM prep material, this is training material that can help you to FACE the exam!!